awootton/awootton.github.io/index.md

     }
 }

+button = document.getElementById('stopbutton');
+function whenClicked(e) {
+    running = ! running
+    console.log("running="+running)
+}
+button.onclick = whenClicked

 </script>

-Looking at the text of this page shows how the stars are made inside of a 'static' blog page.
+Looking at the text of this page shows how the stars are made inside of a 'static' blog page:

 ```javascript